Ninad-Bhangui/rusty-at-rust/README.md

 # rusty-at-rust
 Trying to learn rust using the documentation.
-These are kind of my notes created in the process
+These are notes created in the process of learning